 - fixed rate loans generally have a clause for a reset in two years to bring them closer to market rates

 - at the start fixed rate loans are much more expensive than floating rate

-If you are thinking to take a fixed rate loan, you will be better off with a floating rate loan and keep the difference in a EMI buffer fund.
+If you are thinking to take a fixed-rate loan, you will be better off with a floating-rate loan and keep the difference in an EMI buffer fund.

-In the previous article on the mechanics of the OD home loan, we had discussed three ways of using the OD account to park excess cash and the rationale of doing the same:
+In the previous article on the mechanics of the OD home loan, we discussed three ways of using the OD account to park excess cash and the rationale for doing the same:

 - Sinking fund